BenjaminRathman/AWS-Backend/README.md

 Add friends and send them friend requests by typing in their username You can see where your friends have pre-ordered beers and leave comments underneath these announcments ??
-You can gift your friends a pre-ordered beer/special
+You can gift your friends a pre-ordered beer/special You can go to freind's accounts and push a button which sends a push notification to their device which says "XXXXX invited you to drink!"  ???

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Vendor Side UI: